Frederick, Maryland: Representative body

 Frederick has a board of aldermen of six members (one of whom is the mayor) that serves as its legislative body.
 Elections are held every four years.
-Following the elections on November 2, 2021, Kelly Russell, Donna Kuzemchak, Derek Shackelford, Katie Nash, and Ben MacShane, all Democrats, were elected to the board.
+Following the elections on November 2, 2021, Kelly Russell, Donna Kuzemchak, Derek Shackelford, Katie Nash (City Council President), and Ben MacShane, all Democrats, were elected to the board.
 Democrat Michael O'Connor was re-elected mayor.
+Two additional members should be added in December 2025 following legislation passed in September 2024.

 Police

-The city has its own police department.
+The city has its own police department and is also covered by the county sheriff's office.